JyothsnaDarla/Traffic-Flow-Prediction/README.md

  ***Traffic Flow Prediction***
  ---

 This project aims to provide a real-time traffic prediction system that uses geolocation (latitude and longitude) and user-described traffic situations to forecast traffic flow.
-By integrating machine learning and natural language processing (NLP), the app helps users plan safer and more efficient routes across different locations.
+By integrating machine learning and natural language processing (NLP).
+This helps users plan safer and more efficient routes across different locations.

 ## Directions to use this repo: